 Israel wanted a King.

-Yes God had been there for her, delivered her from slavery, rained down bread from heaven for her, fought for her in battle on several occasions and all that good stuff.
-But everyone had a king, so why did she have to be the exception?
-She wanted a king she could touch.
-And she wanted one now.
+Yes God had been there for them, delivered them from slavery, rained down bread from heaven for them, fought for them in battle on several occasions and all that good stuff.
+But everyone had a king, so why did they have to be the exception?
+The wanted a king they could touch.
+And they wanted one now.

 “He will take your sons and appoint them for his own chariots, to be his own horsemen…” 1 Samuel 8:11